-Service users / Customers Yes Legal / regulatory requirements Yes Council staff No Capital programme No Partners Yes Work location / building No Other Council Services Yes Contracts / procurement Yes Corporate (enabling) support No Information technology (IT) No Other (specify) No Other (specify) No
+Legal / regulatory requirements Yes

+Capital programme No

+Work location / building No

+Contracts / procurement Yes

+Information technology (IT) No

+Other (specify) No

 - There could potentially be an impact that the number of NEET Young People increases. - That early support and/or preventative work with young people is reduced. - Service delivery is further impacted because commercial operations are not sustained.